OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 ### Use a polyfill

 A [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) is earlier-version JavaScript that duplicates functionality from more recent versions of JavaScript.
-The polyfill works in browsers that don't support the later JavaScript versions.
-For example, the string method `startsWith` wasn't part of the ES5 version of JavaScript, and so it won't run in Internet Explorer 11.
+The polyfill works in webviews that don't support the later JavaScript versions.
+For example, the string method `startsWith` wasn't part of the ES5 version of JavaScript, and so it won't run in Trident (Internet Explorer 11).
 There are polyfill libraries, written in ES5, that define and implement a `startsWith` method.
 We recommend the [core-js](https://github.com/zloirock/core-js) polyfill library.

 To use a polyfill library, load it like any other JavaScript file or module.
 For example, you can use a `<script>` tag in the add-in's home page HTML file (for example `<script src="/js/core-js.js"></script>`), or you can use an `import` statement in a JavaScript file (for example, `import 'core-js';`).
 When the JavaScript engine sees a method like `startsWith`, it will first look to see if there's a method of that name built into the language.
 If there is, it will call the native method.
 If, and only if, the method isn't built-in, the engine will look in all loaded files for it.
 So, the polyfilled version isn't used in browsers that support the native version.